NodeDiver/subscriptn-simple/docs/GETTING_STARTED.md

-# Getting Started with SubscriptN Documentation
+# Getting Started with Bitinfrashop Documentation

 **Welcome to the enhanced documentation framework!**